 This goes out to any organisation, group, band or workforce:

-You are hereby formally invited to a snowball fight against Revenge of the Lawn to take place at the seamark on Ashey Down at 15.00 today (Wednesday 6th January) and may the best team grind the faces of the losers in the icy snow.
+and may the best team grind the faces of the losers in the icy snow.

-This contest in not open to any professional snowball-fighting teams or snow athletes.
-Snow-shoes, skis, and chains not permitted.
 Oh, and did we mention that the snowball fight will be in the nude?
 Remember, no pain, no pleasure.

-Once again those Masters of Tease have pulled out of the final of the LiveWired competition, having convincingly swept almost all before them with their song, Vampire.
+Once again those Masters of Tease have pulled out of the final of the LiveWired competition, having convincingly swept almost all before them with their song,

 Some say it's because the drummer is playing drums in a Musical show in Freshwater on the night of the final.
 Some even crueller gossips say that he's taken on the part of a pantomime dame in this musical and that's why he can't make the final.